netdata/netdata/collectors/QUICKSTART.md

 ## Edit the configuration file for your collector

-This step may not be required based on how you configured your app/service, as each collector comes with a few pre-configured jobs that looks for the app/service in common and expected locations.
+This step may not be required based on how you configured your app/service, as each collector comes with a few pre-configured jobs that look for the app/service in common and expected locations.
 For example, the Nginx collector looks for a `stub_status` page at `http://localhost/stub_status` and `http://127.0.0.1/stub_status`, which allows it to auto-detect almost all local Nginx web servers.

 Despite Netdata's auto-detection capabilities, it's important to know how to edit collector configuration files.

-All editing should be done using the `edit-config` script that comes with every installation of Netdata.
+You should always edit configuration files with the `edit-config` script that comes with every installation of Netdata.
 To edit a collector configuration file, navigate to your [Netdata configuration directory](../docs/step-by-step/step-04.md#find-your-netdataconf-file).
 Launch `edit-config` with the path to the collector's configuration file.